UBC-MDS/video_game_sales_dashboard/doc/reflection-milestone2.md

 ### Data Wrangling

 We used the Kaggle dataset [Video Games Sales Dataset](https://www.kaggle.com/sidtwr/videogames-sales-dataset?select=Video_Games_Sales_as_at_22_Dec_2016.csv) and conducted data wrangling.
-The processed data sets contains all the data we need to create the graphs in our proposal.
+The processed data sets contain all the data we need to create the graphs in our proposal.

 ### Dashboard creation